molmod/psiflow/docs/overview.md

         trajectory[-1].result().positions,  # trajectory is a Dataset; use regular indexing and .result() )
 ```
-!!! note "Futures are necessary"
+!!! note "Parsl 102: Futures are necessary"
     This example should also illustrate why exactly we would represent data using
     Futures in the first place.
     Suppose that the `walker.propagate` call is configured to run on a SLURM job